 Get out in nature.
 Go and hug a tree!
 You might be surprised just how good that feels.
 I remember leaning with my back against a huge Oak tree one time and feeling it dragging all my worries to its roots.
 I welled up with tears.

-Stay as calm as you can, be kind, and choose your words carefully
+5. Stay as calm, be kind, and choose your words carefully

 There is a good soul inside that person, speak to that rather than the person who is presenting him/herself to you at this time.
 It will make your life easier in the long term so you will benefit from this approach.

 If you can get through it feeling that you did your best and did not compromise on your values, then you will have no regrets to deal with later.